pcardotatgit/Extended_TID_version_2/README.md

 By the way, if you want to create your own parser for a new feed, go to the **how_to_update_parsers** folder.

-<b>Remark</b> The last feed ( Toulouse black List ) is very big and takes more than 10 minutes to be parsed
+<b>Remark :</b> The last feed ( Toulouse black List ) is very big and takes more than 10 minutes to be parsed

 ### 1- Go to the <u>./scripts</u> Directory and run the <u>1_feeds_ingest_feed_list_to_feeds_db.py</u> ( Optionnal )